 This itinerary is part of Clear Lake Water Route 3, Rock Riffle, and Dam.
 The link takes you to a map and more details about the water trail.

 What are the best places to see birds around Clear Lake?

 Clear Lake is home to a large variety of species.
 Since many of them are found in or near the water, the top places to see birds are around the lake.
 Clear Lake Campground is right on Cache Creek and across from Anderson Marsh State Park so you'll probably see birds from Camp.
 One of the best ways to get a closer look at water birds is in a kayak or canoe along Cache Creek from Camp, either in your own or renting one of ours.
-Book a kayak, canoe, or small motor boat.
+Book a kayak or canoe.